flutter/flutter/impeller/docs/blending.md

 All blend modes conform to the
 [W3C Compositing and Blending recommendation](https://www.w3.org/TR/compositing-1/).

-Blend operations are driven by the `Entity::BlendMode` enum.
+Blend operations are driven by the `BlendMode` enum.
 In the Aiks layer, all drawing operations conform to the given `Paint::blend_mode`.
-In the Entities layer, all Entities have an associated blend mode, which can be set via `Entity::SetBlendMode(Entity::BlendMode)`.
+In the Entities layer, all Entities have an associated blend mode, which can be set via `Entity::SetBlendMode(BlendMode)`.

 ## Glossary of blending terms
 | Term | Definition |